MapsPeople/docs/src/various/kiosk.md

 http://kiosk.mapsindoors.com/demo?originLocation=f952e8bcf8f0423b96f23611
 ```

-### `timeout` aka.
-"Reset kiosk"

-To make the Kiosk reset after a fixed time of inactivity, use the `timeout` URL parameter.
-The `timeout` value is in seconds.

 ### `liveData`

 The `liveData` URL parameter is used for enabling Live Data.
 The URL parameter accepts a comma-separated list of Live Data Domain types.